-Nature is our best inventor

 Our small team areworking on the following projects:

 1. Development of novel nanobody-based SARS-Cov-2 therapeutics.
-We have recently discovered thousands of potent SARS-CoV-2 neutralizing nanobodies.
-We discovered multiple elite Nbs with up to femtomolar affinities (the strongest binders that have ever known in nature) that inhibit viral infection at sub-ng/ml concentration, more potent than some of the best human neutralizing antibodies.
+We have recently discovered thousands of potent SARS-CoV-2 neutralizing nanobodies (Nbs).
+We discovered multiple elite Nbs with up to femtomolar affinities (unprecedented for natural antibody fragments such as Nbs) that inhibit viral infection at sub-ng/ml concentration, more potent than some of the best human neutralizing antibodies.
 We determined a crystal structure of such an elite neutralizing Nb in complex with RBD.
 Structural proteomics and integrative modeling revealed multiple distinct and non-overlapping epitopes and indicated an array of potential neutralization mechanisms.
 Structural characterization facilitated the bioengineering of novel multivalent Nb constructs into multi-epitope cocktails that achieved ultrahigh neutralization potency (IC50s as low as 0.058 ng/ml- the most potent biotherapeutics to date) and may prevent mutational escape.
 Our thermostable Nbs can be rapidly produced in bulk from microbes and resist lyophilization, and aerosolization.
 These promising agents are readily translated into efficient, cost-effective, and convenient therapeutics to help end this once-in-a-century health crisis.

 Check this out: https://www.biorxiv.org/content/10.1101/2020.08.21.261917v1

-3. Development of novel nanobody therapeutics for human diseases.
+3. Development of novel therapeutics for human diseases.

 Check out technology preprint here: https://www.biorxiv.org/content/10.1101/2020.08.19.257725v2.abstract

-Currently, we are developing novel GPCR nanobodies and agents to penetrate the blood-brain barrier
+Currently, we are developing novel GPCR nanobodies and novel agents for brain applications.